trust-rust/rust-ownership/TUTORIAL.md

 To learn more, run the command again with --verbose.
 ```

-# F. The End, or hopefully The Beginning
+# 6. The End, or hopefully The Beginning
 This marks the end of our exploration of the Rust concepts of move, borrow, and ownership.
 Hopefully you have a better understanding of one of the features that helps Rust stand out in the field of languages.
 As I mentioned before, you should take some time to explore the Rust book.
 This post draws from the fourth chapter in the book 'What is Ownership?'.
-In that chapter they take a deeper dive into these concepts.
-And while this marks the end of this post, I'd like to think that for some of you, this marks the beginning of your jouney into a language that has become my favorite.
+In that chapter, they take a deeper dive into these concepts.
+While this marks the end of this post, I'd like to think that for some of you, this marks the beginning of your jouney into a language that has become my favorite.